praxis/praxis-site/docs/reference/design/endpoints.md

 end
 ```

-The example above will cause the the `:dry_run` parameter to be propagated and
+The example above will cause the `:dry_run` parameter to be propagated and
 defined in all available actions of the `Blogs` endpoint definition (i.e., both
 `:index` and `:show` actions will have such a parameter).

 With `action_defaults` you can use `params`, `payload`, `headers`, and
-`response` stanzas to propagate definitions to all existing actions.
+`response` stanzas.
 If any of those stanzas are defined within an action itself Praxis will
 appropriately merge them.
 Therefore, in this example, the `:show` action will
 end up with both the `:dry_run` and `:id` parameters.